Why volunteer with us?

 We are always looking for new volunteers.
 If you are caring, non-judgmental, a good listener and a team player, bilingual (English/French) or multi-lingual, and are comfortable working with those who have cancer, we would like to hear from you.

 Volunteer Management Council Charter

 In response to an in-depth survey of Hope & Cope volunteers and subsequent consultations, in the fall of 2018, Hope & Cope introduced a new management structure called the Volunteer Management Council.
-Composed of volunteers representing a wide variety of areas within Hope & Cope as well as staff members, the Council will provide leadership and decision-making on volunteer-related issues and will report directly to the Board.
+Composed of volunteers representing a wide variety of areas within Hope & Cope and staff members, the Council will provide leadership and decision-making on volunteer-related issues and report directly to the Board.